CANADA FX DEBT-C$ climbs to 8-day high as investors cheer U.S. inflation data

-TORONTO, Dec 13 (Reuters) - The Canadian dollar rallied against its broadly weaker U.S. counterpart on Tuesday, as data showing an easing of U.S. inflation pressures supported bets the Federal Reserve would dial back the pace of its interest rate hikes.
+TORONTO, Dec 13 (Reuters) - The Canadian dollar rallied to its highest level in more than a week against a broadly weaker greenback on Tuesday, as U.S. bond yields tumbled following data showing that U.S. inflation pressures eased last month.

-U.S. stock index futures rallied and the greenback.DXY fell against a basket of major currencies as U.S. core consumer prices rose 0.2% last month after increasing 0.3% in October, with the year-over-year pace slowing to 6%.

 (Reporting by Fergal Smith; Editing by Andrea Ricci)